ejbgithub/AI-Rapid-Review/README.md

 ## Demo

-A live demo can be accessed [here](https://ejbgithub.github.io/AI-Rapid-Review/), while a YouTube demonstration video can be found [here](https://www.youtube.com/watch?v=edeM2hnZNvA).
+A live demo can be accessed [here](https://ejbgithub.github.io/AI-Rapid-Review/) using Google Chrome Canary, while a YouTube demonstration video can be found [here](https://www.youtube.com/watch?v=edeM2hnZNvA).

 ---